project-chip/connectedhomeip/scripts/idl/README.md

   command Off(): DefaultSuccess = 3;

   // command invocation default to "operate" privilege, however these
-  // can be updated as well
+  // can be modified as well
   command access(invoke: administer) Off(): DefaultSuccess = 4;
 }